Unity-Technologies/ml-agents/docs/Installation-Windows.md

 Additionally, you will need to check if your GPU is CUDA compatible.
 Please check Nvidia's page [here](https://developer.nvidia.com/cuda-gpus).

-As of the ML-Agents toolkit v0.6, only CUDA v9.0 and cuDNN v7.0.5 is supported.
+Currently for ML-Agents toolkit, only CUDA v9.0 and cuDNN v7.0.5 is supported.

 ### Install Nvidia CUDA toolkit